soul-traveller/read_image_patch_colors/index.md

 `RGB_percent = (R_16bit / 65535) * 100`

 Conversions use ArgyllCMS xicclu with selected color icc profile (default “sRGB.icm”).
 Absolute colorimetric intent with D50 illuminant is used, same as how ArgyllCMS targen creates patch colors.
+Note that Absolute colorimetric D50 is almost identical to Relative colorimetric D65.

 The patch with the highest XYZ_Y is stored as `APPROX_WHITE_POINT`.